Planetbiru/MusicXML/README.md

 This powerful workflow allows you to create rich, interactive experiences directly from a modern DAW project format.

+> **Note on Lyrics**: The `.dawproject` format does not natively support lyric events.
+Therefore, any lyrics present in an original MIDI file will be lost during the `MIDI` → `.dawproject` conversion and will not appear in the final generated score.

 ### Interactive SVG with Player Synchronization